What is company culture?

 - Shared purpose: by making employees feel invested by getting involved with the local community, and taking a stance on societal and cultural issues.

-Hire for culture contribution, not fit
+8. Hire for culture contribution, not fit

 Progressive companies recruit new employees for culture contribution, rather than just those who fit the corporate mold, to bring unique perspectives and help grow the business.
 That means hiring employees who not only align to your company’s values, but also bring diverse experiences and backgrounds to the table.
-Diversity is good for business.
-Look for people who are doers, historically getting stuff done, and remember that your employees are representatives of your company, even outside work where people talk freely.

-Give meaningful workplace benefits
+9. Give meaningful workplace benefits

 Installing a ping-pong table or a coffee machine won’t inspire your employees to make your startup a unicorn.
 But an on-site gym, free canteen, unlimited holidays, life coaching, travel allowances, or bringing your dog to work are perks that make a real difference to people.
 57% of people say decent perks are a top consideration when choosing to join a company.

-Give back
+10. Give back

 It’s no longer enough to see profit as the sole reason for your company to exist – it’s Planet, People and Profit now, and about giving something back.
 Whether it’s donating money to charity, sharing skills with local non-profits, pro bono work, paid volunteering days or going green, companies whose employees give back report fewer sick days on average, making the company more productive.

-Examples of companies with great cultures
+3 companies with great cultures

 Zoom Video Communications

 “We have a 100+ volunteer force of employees called The Happy Crew, tasked with organising activities around moments that matter to our people.
 From bringing employees together to welcome new Zoomies, to planning company-wide events and intersecting with our community at large, The Happy Crew is an important driver of employee experience at Zoom.
-To keep things organised, they even have their own leadership team (including a captain!) and various sub-crews.
+To keep things organized, they even have their own leadership team (including a captain!) and various sub-crews.

 – Lynne Oldham, Chief People Officer